dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 Open **Intellij IDEA** or your favorite IDE and import this project into the IDE as a **Gradle** project.
 Allow your IDE to download **Gradle** for you automatically and pull in the required sources specified in your `build.gradle`.

 When you're ready to build you can use **Gradle** to execute `clean` and `build` commands through your IDE or do it through the command-line using the `gradlew` tool.

+After you've built your application, it is time to run it.
+Execute the `run.sh` script in project root.

 The project is ready to build immediately with a Hello World message located at [http://localhost:8080/](http://localhost:8080/).

 Learn more about **Spring MVC** here: